ChrisPenner/ChrisPenner.github.io/site/posts/hkd-options.md

 ```

 This is slightly disingenuous as some of the logic is abstracted away behind the scenes
-in the second example; but he point here is that the logic CAN be abstracted, whereas
+in the second example; but the point here is that the logic CAN be abstracted, whereas
 it's very difficult to abstract over the steps in the first example without creating
 a bunch of intermediate types.